collin1021/collin1021.github.io/_build/02/1/observation-and-visualization-john-snow-and-the-broad-street-pump.md

+---
+redirect_from:
+  - "/02/1/observation-and-visualization-john-snow-and-the-broad-street-pump"
+title: 'John Snow and the Broad Street Pump'
+prev_page:
+  url: /02/causality-and-experiments
+  title: 'Causality and Experiments'
+next_page:
+  url: /02/2/snow-s-grand-experiment
+  title: 'Snowís ìGrand Experimentî'
+comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
+SEE ORIGINAL FILES IN /content***"
+---
 Observation and Visualization: John Snow and the Broad Street Pump
 ------------------------------------------------------------------

 One of the earliest examples of astute observation eventually leading to the establishment of causality dates back more than 150 years.
-To get your mind into the right timeframe, try to imagine London in the 1850‚Äôs.
-It was the world‚Äôs wealthiest city but many of its people were desperately poor.
+To get your mind into the right timeframe, try to imagine London in the 1850ís.
+It was the worldís wealthiest city but many of its people were desperately poor.
 Charles Dickens, then at the height of his fame, was writing about their plight.
 Disease was rife in the poorer parts of the city, and cholera was among the most feared.
-It was not yet known that germs cause disease; the leading theory was that ‚Äúmiasmas‚Äù were the main culprit.
+It was not yet known that germs cause disease; the leading theory was that ìmiasmasî were the main culprit.
 Miasmas manifested themselves as bad smells, and were thought to be invisible poisonous particles arising out of decaying matter.
 Parts of London did smell very bad, especially in hot weather.
 To protect